gioui/giouiorg/content/doc/contribute.md

 issue.

-Contributors must agree to the [developer certificate of origin](https://developercertificate.org/), to ensure their work is compatible with the MIT and the UNLICENSE.
+Contributors must agree to the [developer certificate of origin](https://developercertificate.org/), to ensure their work is compatible with the MIT license and the UNLICENSE.
 Sign your commits with Signed-off-by statements to show your agreement.
 The `git commit --signoff` (or `-s`) command signs a commit with your name and email address.